-Since the 23rd of March, the UK has been on lockdown, and only trips that are essential are the ones allowed to be made.
-This means that young drivers (either learners or new drivers) haven’t been behind the wheel as much as they’re used to.
+On the 23rd of March the UK went into lockdown due to COVID-19, and only trips that were essential are the ones allowed to be made.
+This meant that young drivers (either learners or new drivers) may have taken a break from driving.
 Anyone who has taken a break from driving before knows that this can seriously affect your confidence.
-We did some research that showed X% of new drivers who didn’t have access to a car once they passed their test found the break in driving affects their confidence.

-We understand it’s a nerve-wracking time for young drivers up and down the country and many are worried about driving now that lockdown restrictions have been eased.
+As lockdown restrictions begin to ease, many young drivers can find it nerve-wracking to get back behind the wheel.
 Here are some tips and advice to help you keep your cool and to rebuild your confidence on those first few trips that aren’t just to the shops.
-Remember you should only be driving for the below reasons – for further info head to the gov.uk website.
+Remember you should only be driving for permitted reasons – for further info head to the gov.uk website.

 Go back to basics